 Therapist directories are old, but a consistent way to be noticed by a potential client.
 While listings on established services like Psychology Today cost about $300 yearly, there are no guarantees your listing will bring in any clients unless you make it appealing.

 To make your listing stand out, a professional photo is a must.
-Next, you need to optimize your headline and description so that person reading it can get a sense of who you are and what you do.
+Next, you need to optimize your headline and description so that a person reading it can get a sense of who you are and what you do.
 When writing a summary, just as when you’re writing for your website, always consider what does a specific sentence says to a person looking to book a session.

 With all these technicalities in mind, you also want to avoid making your listing sound “too salesy.”
 The best way to do this is to show your potential clients you’re a compassionate person, who is open to helping them.
 One way to communicate this is to include anonymized and a very brief story of the client that moved you the most.
 Or, you can tell your potential clients your reasons for becoming a therapist.

 Incentives is a specialized referral service for mental health professionals that came to be as a direct result of chronic patient’s needs for therapy.
 To make it easier for WeAreMore App users to find a therapist, Incentives offers mental health professionals to create a listing, at the cost of two therapy sessions.
-You can read more details about the Incentives program here.